storyprotocol/documentation/docs/Concepts/programmable-ip-license/pil-terms.md

 # On-chain terms

 Most PIL terms are on-chain.
-They are implemented in the `IPILicenseTemplate` contract as a `PILTerms` struct [here](https://github.com/storyprotocol/protocol-core-v1/blob/main/contracts/interfaces/modules/licensing/IPILicenseTemplate.sol).
+They are implemented in the `IPILicenseTemplate.sol` contract as a `PILTerms` struct [here](https://github.com/storyprotocol/protocol-core-v1/blob/main/contracts/interfaces/modules/licensing/IPILicenseTemplate.sol).

 ```sol IPILicenseTemplate.sol
 /// @notice This struct defines the terms for a Programmable IP License (PIL).